3911 W. 50th Street,

 5 people favorited this theater

-The Edina Theatre opened in 1934, seating 1,300, and was designed by the firm of Liebenberg & Kaplan in flamboyant Art Deco style.
+The Edina Theatre opened August 31, 1934, seating 1,300, and was designed by the firm of Liebenberg & Kaplan in flamboyant Art Deco style.
 It cost between $80,000 and $100,000 to erect.
-At the time, it was the largest theater in suburban Minneapolis.
+At the time, it was the largest theatre in suburban Minneapolis.

 Though inital reaction by the citizens of Edina Theatre to a glitzy movie house was mixed at best, especially to a glittering marquee in downtown Edina (which was remedied by switching the design of the marquee from a standard canopy marquee to a tower marquee), it was an almost immediate success.